Nasir Aziz: Career

-In the inaugural ACC Emerging Teams Cup held in 2013,he was the leading wicket taker with 17 scalps.
+In the inaugural ACC Emerging Teams Cup held in 2013, he was the leading wicket-taker with 17 scalps.

-In the 2015 ICC Cricket World Cup held in Australia, in a clash against West Indies he along with Amjad Javed set the joint highest ever partnership for the 7th wicket in ICC Cricket World Cup history(107).In fact, both Javed and Aziz became the second pair of batsmen to put a 100 runstand for the 7th wicket in World Cup history.
+In the 2015 ICC Cricket World Cup held in Australia, in a clash against the West Indies he along with Amjad Javed set the joint highest ever partnership for the 7th wicket in ICC Cricket World Cup history (107).
+In fact, both Javed and Aziz became only the second pair in World Cup history to put on a 7th-wicket partnership in excess of 100 runs.